hzeller/rpi-rgb-led-matrix/utils/README.md

 # Play video.
 If you observe that the Pi has trouble to keep up (extensive
 # flickering), transcode the video first to the exact size of your display.
 sudo ./video-viewer --led-chain=4 --led-parallel=3 myvideo.webm

+# If you observe flicker you can try to synchronize video output with
+# the refresh rate of the panel.
+For that, first figure out with
+# --led-show-refresh what the 'natural' refresh rate is of your LED panel.
+# Then choose one that is lower and a multiple of the frame-rate of the
+# video.
+Let's say we have a video with a framerate of 25fps and find that
+# our panel can refresh with more than 200Hz (after the usual refresh
+# tweakings such as with --led-pwm-dither-bits).
+# Let's fix the refresh rate to 200 and sync a new frame with every
+# 8th refresh to get the desired video fps (200/8 = 25)
+sudo ./video-viewer --led-chain=4 --led-parallel=4 --led-limit-refresh=200 -V8 myvideo.webm

 # Another way to avoid flicker playback with best possible results even with
 # very high framerate: create a preprocessed stream first, then replay it with